-Jennifer McSharry of Kurt Dwyer Painting in Massachusetts said, "Preparing previously varnished or polyurethened walls to be painted takes a considerable amount of work, including the use of a chemical stripper or a de-glosser, depending on the condition or existing sheen of the wood.
-The deciding factor is usually a personal choice – wanting to modernize or lighten the look – as we could just as easily keep the natural wood and re-stain instead of paint."
+According to Jennifer McSharry of Kurt Dwyer Painting, "Preparing previously varnished or polyurethened walls to be painted takes a considerable amount of work, including the use of a chemical stripper or a de-glosser, depending on the condition or existing sheen of the wood.
+The deciding factor is usually a personal choice – wanting to modernize or lighten the look – as we could just as easily keep the natural wood and re-stain instead of paint.

-"Proper prep work is essential for any painting project and for painting over natural wood surfaces it is crucial," said McSharry.
+"Proper prep work is essential for any painting project and for painting over natural wood surfaces it is crucial," continues McSharry.
 "In order to paint any surface it must be clean, dull, and dry.
-That is the standard, so before a can of paint is opened, all surfaces should be thoroughly cleaned to remove contaminants like, built up dirt, grime, grease, body oils, etc. Dirtex is great for cleaning surfaces," she said.
+That is the standard, so before a can of paint is opened, all surfaces should be thoroughly cleaned to remove contaminants like built-up dirt, grime, grease, body oils, etc. Dirtex is great for cleaning surfaces."

-After cleaning the wood panels, the next step is sanding off the varnish.
-"After the surfaces are completely clean, they will need to be sanded until the surface is dull and there is no shine visible shine," said McSharry.
-"If sanding does not dull the surface enough, a chemical stripper or de-glosser may be used to eliminate the shiny surface and ensure proper paint adhesion."
+Once the wood panels have been cleaned, the next step is sanding off the varnish.
+"After the surfaces are completely clean, they will need to be sanded until the surface is dull and there is no visible shine," instructs McSharry.
+"If sanding does not dull the surface enough, a chemical stripper or deglosser may be used to eliminate the shiny surface and ensure proper paint adhesion."

-Bead board walls, especially those that run only half way up the wall, are often painted in a glossy paint to match the trim.
-However, full paneled walls are usually painted as one would paint a standard wall.
-If paneled walls are left unpainted, a great way to bring them up to date would be to strip them of their varnish and sand to a dull finish and leave as is.
-Or, they can be coated with a very thin white or gray paint or stain for a limed look.
+Beadboard walls, especially those that run only halfway up the wall, are often treated with glossy paint to match the trim.
+However, full paneled walls are usually painted like a standard wall.
+If paneled walls are left unpainted, a great way to update them is to strip them of their varnish, sand to a dull finish, and leave as is.
+Or they can be coated with a very thin white or gray paint or stain for a limed look.
 Vintage style with natural or limed woods, complete with nicks and scratches, is a very popular design trend right now.
-Natural wood walls will mix well with careworn and faded vintage fabric slipcovers and industrial style fixtures, keeping the space on-trend and not overly dark and foreboding.
+Natural wood walls mix well with careworn and faded vintage fabric slipcovers and industrial style fixtures, keeping the space on-trend and not overly dark and foreboding.

-"I like real wood paneling because it has more character than sheetrock and can be refinished in countless different ways," Charles from Peace Painting Company in Alpharetta, GA said on Hometalk.com.
+"I like real wood paneling because it has more character than sheetrock and can be refinished in countless different ways," Charles from Peace Painting Company commented on Hometalk.com.
 "Before you undo and redo, creating more landfill material and buying new products, think about being creative with what you've been given, even if it's not ideal.
-I think chances are you could find a finish for your real wood paneling that you would like."
+I think chances are, you could find a finish for your real wood paneling that you would like."